FD-/SSLviaSSL/README.md

 The app tries to send an HTTP request to an HTTPS server via a Secure Web Proxy (HTTP proxy over SSL/TLS).

 # Using the project
+Follow these steps to use the project:

+1. Set up a Secure Web Proxy
+    - The easiest way is to run the Server included in server/Server.java:
+      In Android Studio, just right-click on Server.java and click "Run 'Server.main()'".
+You'll have to create a keystore file and set the corresponding values is server/KeystoreHelper.java.
-To use the project, run a Secure Web Proxy using the steps below and modify PROXY_HOST and PROXY_PORT in Main.java accordingly.
-These values will be used as defaults when starting the Android app.
-Via the EditTexts, the values can be modified in the app.
+    - Alternatively, you can set up a Secure Web Proxy using 3rd-party programs by following the steps below.
+2. Modify PROXY_HOST and PROXY_PORT in Main.java to match the values of your Secure Web Proxy.
+    - These values will be used when running the JRE program and will be used as defaults for the Android app.
+3. Start the Android app
+    - The exception that occurs at the second handshake will be shown in the app and printed to Logcat.
+4. Start the JRE program
-The Main.java class can be run in the desktop JRE directly from within Android Studio.
+    - The Main.java class can be run in the desktop JRE directly from within Android Studio.
 Just right-click the file and click "Run 'Main.main()'".
 This will execute the program in the desktop JRE and print the output within Android Studio's console.
+    - You'll notice the same code that doesn't work on Android works in the desktop JRE.

 # The issue
 When running the app on Android and trying to fetch data from an HTTPS server via the Secure Web Proxy (code in SecureWebProxyThread.java), the second handshake (the one between the Android app and the HTTPS server) fails with this exception: